 Even a clinically-proven drug often shows varied effects in different patients.
 Other than genetics, these differences usually result from differences in co-morbidities, treatment patterns, or adherence.
 RWE from electronic health records allows pharma companies to understand these variations and test the efficacy of their drugs in use.

 AKESO is a Russian startup that provides RWE reports to pharmaceutical companies.
 It receives data directly from inventory information approval systems (IIAS) of hospitals and clinics.
-The solution uses AI and ML to analyze depersonalized EHRs to identify patient profiles and predict key performance indicators (KPI) for preferred therapies.
+The solution uses AI and machine learning to analyze depersonalized EHRs to identify patient profiles and predict key performance indicators (KPI) for preferred therapies.
 It also enables mathematical modeling of drug efficacy across different patient subgroups.

 Embleema – Preclinical Target Discovery